jsteuver/Cloud-Computing-Midterm/WRITEUPS.md

 This file is organized directly by the requirements given, in the order as they are given on the assignment.

+_**NOTE:** To access some links, like the engagement pages and data table, you will need to be logged in!_

 ## Requirements

 ### Requirement 1